 Number 1.
 Remain in the workforce longer, forego frivolous travel and build that portfolio to meet all contingencies.
 The market collapses!
 KABOOM, you lose.

 Number 2.
 Delay Social Security to get a bigger check, albeit less money.
 Ski into a tree and lose it all.

 Number 3.
 Be prudent, use that great health plan to get those wellness checks.
 They’ll catch things early and you’ll live a long and semi-healthy life.
 What a maroon!
-They take money and turn you into a drug dependent invalid.
+They take the money and turn you into a drug-dependent invalid.
 KABOOM!

 Number 4.
 Husband and wife indulge in their separate careers to build the nest egg for that dream retirement.
 When the time comes, they no longer share any dream but the nest egg.

 Number 5.
 The husband brings home a paycheck all his life.
 When he decides that retirement is more important than a job, his wife becomes petrified at the lack of security.
 His choice becomes working until he dies, or retire with a woman that despises him.

 Number 6.
 Work thirty years to get that pension but neglect finding a replacement for the job.
 Spend the next thirty years underfoot, or running errands at Walmart or Home Depot.